cryslebron/TeamsCapacity/README.md

-I've created an app to help me as a Scrum master to caluculate a Scrum team's capacity.
+I've created an app to help me as a Scrum master to calculate a Scrum team's capacity.
 Before I was using an excel sheet in which each sprint I would Update.
 I have converted my Excel sheet into a site.
 ExcelSheet